devriesHW/bash-literacy/README.md

 # bash-literacy

 Literacy in shell scripting will save countless hours of repetitive, mundane tasks.
-Here I store example shell-scripts or handy bash one-liners (collected through _the interwebs_).
+Here I store shell-scripts or handy bash one-liners based on what I often use myself.
 Feel free to use to your advantage (and peril):

 _Caveat lector_: Work in progress!